openaps/AndroidAPSdocs/docs/EN/Sandbox/sandbox2.md

     1. CROWDIN translation and
     2. Read The Docs deployment.

-You can dirctly jump from here to the first label in this file - ["Jump"](./sandbox1.md#this-is-a-test).
+You can dirctly jump from here to the first label in the sandbox1.md file - ["Jump"](./sandbox1.md#this-is-a-test).

 You can dirctly jump from here to the second label in this file - ["Jump"](./sandbox1.md#this-is-another-test).